jeffreykegler/old_kollos/notes/misc/strand.md

 * This implies that the only split pair for a nulling rule is the prediction split pair.

-## Deriving the left subtree
+## Deriving the left strand

 Call the point at which we choose to split the parse, the "split point".
 At the split point,
-we must derive a left subtree.
+we must derive a left strand.

 The following discussion assumes that we know